theshem/PHP-File-Downloader/README.md

 *NAME_VERSION_BLAH.BLAH.XXX* or *NAME-VERSION.BLAH.BLAH.XXX* ...

 In the examples above, the *underscore* or *dash* **before** the *Version number* was used as a **Version Separator** character, which is defined by **VER_SEP** to make understandable version number for the program.
-So, there's no limit for choosing this seperator, but don't forget to change the code (line 8) and customize it for your projects.
+So, there's no limit for choosing this seperator, but don't forget to change the code (line 8).